void

 Military

-In accordance with the recruitment districts infantrymen from Turnov were usually assigned to Infanterieregiment Nr.
+Per the recruitment districts, infantrymen from Turnov were usually assigned to Infanterieregiment Nr.
 94 (Turnau) or k.k.
 Landwehrinfanterieregiment Nr.
-10 (JungbuzlU).
-Turnov had some military significance with 551 persons employed by the armed forces.
-It was the seat of Ergänzungsbezirk and one battallion from Infanterieregiment Nr.
+10 (Jungbunzlau).
+Turnov had a certain military significance, with 551 persons employed by the armed forces.
+It was the seat of Ergänzungsbezirk, and one battalion from Infanterieregiment Nr.
 94 was garrisoned here.

 Quote(s) from the novel